Best Mosaic Countertop Ideas For Your Next Project

 For a similar effect, one can utilize a mosaic design that combines strongly delineated blocks that contain smaller repeated patterns.
 This one, in a crisp blue and white, gives the same feeling, while containing the color scheme to one.

-Flowers, branches, and other botanical elements are design staples, and lend themselves very well to a repeated pattern or single bold graphic on a surface.
+Flower mosaics, branches, and other botanical elements are design staples, and lend themselves very well to a repeated pattern or single bold graphic on a surface.
 These mosaic countertop ideas are loosely bound together by subject, but leave plenty of room for individual interpretation of style and color.

-The strength of the pattern in this bathroom evokes garden design at its best.
+The strength of the mosaic patterns in this bathroom evokes garden design at its best.
 Without overdoing the floral elements, the colors still remind anyone seeing it of summery blooms and overhanging branches.
 The earthenware style of the sink basin adds just the right touch of outdoor style to the mix, with a finish that looks like a fine Italian planter.

-These kitchen counters don’t hold back.
+These kitchen mosaic counters don’t hold back.
 With a vining flower zooming upwards, butterflies busily working, and a simple terracotta-hued edging treatment, they would blend perfectly with paver tiles and a rustic patio setting.

 The appeal of this bright surface lies in the lack of details.
 While it doesn’t look like any particular flower, it has the naive charm of a folk painting.
 It continues to feel like the best of a tropical garden, without the distraction of a strong single motif.
-It shines like a piece of art, inviting a clean slate after any kitchen work!
+It shines like a piece of art, inviting a clean slate after any kitchen mosaic work!

 This sophisticated look uses the shape of the sink and the large mirrors to really make a smaller surface pop with energy.
 The colors are intense but work with the space to keep it from feeling confined.
 The six-sided sink adds another bold note to the whole presentation.
 It’s a great example of combining mosaic art with existing features to overcome any shortcomings.

-A central design set into a more monochromatic color field is always stunning, as in the way that this single flower and hummingbird enliven a sunroom.
+A central design set into a more monochromatic color field is always stunning, as in the way that this single flower and hummingbird mosaic enliven a sunroom.
 The glass accents in the tilework are used to bring out the texture of the bloom.

-A similar play on texture can be seen in this floral motif.
+A similar play on texture can be seen in this floral mosaic motif.
 The glittery qualities of individual tiles add depth and interest to the more abstract blossoms.
 This would be a stunning way to accent an outdoor bar top, with the moonlight or lanterns bringing out the inner glow of the piece.
 Perfect for a magical night in warm weather.

 Picking out your favorite mosaic countertop ideas may be the most fun you’ve had planning your next project.
 Be sure to visit our online catalog for as many types of mosaic art as you could ever imagine, and enjoy mapping out your next design!